-\paragraph{Spatial octree} The MPI ranks collectively construct a spatial octree for all neurons in the simulation domain.
-All share a common upper part: The root node represents the whole simulation domain; its eight children represent the eight octants one receives by halving the simulation domain along the x-, y-, and z-axis, ..., repeated until the level $b$ (determined in the previous paragraph).
-On level $b$ reside the \textit{branch nodes}, each representing one of the $8^{\,b}$ subdomains.
-Going further down in the tree, starting at level $b+1$, only the MPI rank that owns this subdomain has actual data.
-It subdivides its subdomain until each cell (=leaf node in the octree) contains at most one neuron.
-Figure~\ref{fig:tree:distributed} shows such a distributed tree.
+\paragraph{Spatial octree} The MPI ranks jointly build a spatial octree covering all neurons in the simulation domain.
+They share a common upper portion: The root node represents the entire simulation domain; its eight children represent the eight octants created by splitting the simulation domain along the x-, y-, and z-axes, continuing this process until level $b$ (as determined previously).
+Level $b$ contains the \textit{branch nodes}, each representing one of the $8^{\,b}$ subdomains.
+Moving deeper into the tree from level $b+1$, only the MPI rank responsible for a subdomain holds actual data.
+That rank subdivides its subdomain until each cell (leaf node in the octree) contains at most one neuron.
+Figure~\ref{fig:tree:distributed} illustrates such a distributed tree.

-\paragraph{Division of work} Before the update of synapses, the MPI ranks update the distributed octree with respect to the vacant synaptic elements.
-The leaf nodes not containing an actual neuron have no valid position and no vacant dendritic elements; the ones containing a neuron have the neuron's position as their own and as many vacant dendritic elements as the neuron.
-The inner nodes have as many vacant dendritic elements as all of their children combined, and their position is the weighted average of their children.
-The MPI ranks update their octree bottom-up up to the branch nodes, where they all-to-all exchange their branch nodes and then update further up to the root node.
-This way, each MPI rank knows how many vacant synaptic elements are up to the level of branch nodes and where approximately those are (as in the average position).
+\paragraph{Division of work} Before the synaptic update, the MPI ranks update the distributed octree based on vacant synaptic elements.
+Leaf nodes without actual neurons have no valid position and no vacant dendritic elements; those with neurons have the neuron's position as their own and as many vacant dendritic elements as the neuron.
+Inner nodes contain as many vacant dendritic elements as all their children combined, with their position being the weighted average of their children.
+The MPI ranks update their octree from bottom-up to the branch nodes, where they perform all-to-all exchanges of branch nodes and then continue updating up to the root node.
+This approach ensures each MPI rank knows how many vacant synaptic elements exist up to the branch node level and approximately where they are located (based on average positions).